3 reasons why Xero (ASX:XRO) still has significant upside right now

 The company went through a pivotal period with Rod Drury retiring after over 15 years leading the company and the CEO’s seat being taken by Sukhinder Singh Cassidy, who started in February 2023.
 Clearly investors have had little issue with her so far.
 One telling sign that the company is moving forward is that Ms Cassidy is based in San Francisco rather than Wellington or Sydney, a sign that it is becoming a truly global player.

-Consider that in FY23, its non-ANZ revenues grew stronger than its ANZ revenues and the average revenue per user was higher.
+Consider that in recent years, its non-ANZ revenues have grown stronger than its ANZ revenues and the average revenue per user has been higher.

 3. Still more potential for growth